mwarning/meshnet-lab/data/freifunk/README.md

 # Freifunk Data Sets

 [Freifunk](https://freifunk.net) is a mesh network community in Germany with hundreds of independent communities.
 This data has been downloaded from the online maps provided by the communities on their web sites.
-The map data has been fixed to add connections between gateways/servers that are not shown to also create connected graphs.
+The map data has been fixed to add connections between gateways/servers in order to create connected graphs.

 Most networks run batman-adv.
 All huge networks are also segmented, meaning that they are multiple smaller networks bound together via dedicated gateways/servers on the Internet.
 This is to minimize scaling overhead.